-Notes: The table reports estimates from 12 separate RDiT-OLS regressions fitting Eq.
-(2).
-The unit of observation is the daily median.
-The dependent variables are the pollutants' concentration levels in logs, where PM{10} is particulate matter, NO2 is nitrogen dioxide, SO2 is sulfur dioxide, and O3 is ground-level ozone.
+Notes: The table reports estimates from 12 separate RDiT-OLS regressions fitting Equation 2 The unit of observation is the daily median.
+The dependent variables are the pollutants' concentration levels in logs, where $PM{10}$ is particulate matter, $NO_2$ is nitrogen dioxide, $SO_2$ is sulfur dioxide, and $O_3$ is groundlevel ozone.
 Specifications also include a third-order polynomial time trend, as well as current and 1-day lags of quartics in temperature, atmospheric pressure, humidity, and wind speed, plus the average number of measurements recorded by the monitoring stations.
-Time fixed effects include indicator variables for day of the week, day of the month, week of the year, month of the year, quarter of the year, and year, as well as interactions between week of the year and years and day of the week and months.
+Time fixed effects include indicator variables for day of the week, day of the month, week of the year month of the year, quarter of the year, and year, as well as interactions between week of the year and years and day of the week and months.
 In Panel A, the sample for all regressions extends from January 1, 2019, to December 31, 2022, and standard errors clustered at the 5-week level within cities appear in parentheses.
 In Panel B, observations for the year 2020 are excluded for all regressions, and standard errors clustered at the city level appear in parentheses.
-In Panel C, coefficients report the local estimations of the treatment effect using a local linear regression on the residualised daily median pollutants' concentration levels with a uniform kernel; estimates are computed using the data-driven MSE optimal bandwidth choice and robust bias-corrected statistics proposed in Calonico et al. (2018, 2022).
-Significance values: p < 0.01, p < 0.05, p < 0.10.
+In Panel C, coefficients report the local estimations of the treatment effect using a local linear regression on the residualised daily median pollutants' concentration levels with a uniform kernel; estimates are computed using the data-driven MSE optimal bandwidth choice and robust bias-corrected statistics proposed in Calonico et al. (2018) [2022).
+Significance values: \\\p<0.01, \\p<0.05, \p<0.10.
+Overall, the results across the three panels are consistent with our baseline estimates and provide no evidence that the PTD policy has improved daily median pollution concentration levels.
+Moreover, note that the results in Panel C are robust to alternative specifications using zero and quadratic polynomial time trends, as well as to specifications using different bandwidths set arbitrarily.